preethamam/CrackDenseLinkNet-DeepLearning-CrackSegmentation/README.md

 ## CrackDenseLinkNet dataset only

 ## Citation
-CrackDenseLinkNet code and dataset are available to the public.
+CrackDenseLinkNet code and/or dataset are available to the public.
 If you use this code/dataset in your research, please use the following BibTeX entry to cite:
 ```bibtex
 @article{manjunatha2023crackdenselinknet,
 author = {Preetham Manjunatha and Sami F Masri and Aiichiro Nakano and Landon Carter Wellford},